-Learning English as second language is not an easy things.
-Learning English such Indonesian students.
-In fact, they have been studying English such Indonesian students.
-Useh School, or even Elementary such Indonesian stude.

-such Indonesian stude.

-they were in Junior High School, or even Elementary school by they were in Junior High School, or even Elementary school by they were in Junior High School, or even Elementary school by they were in Junior High School, or even Elementary school by they were in Junior High School, or even Elementary school by they were in Junior High School, or even Elementary school by they were in Junior High School by the school by th University, but they have got less satisfactory result.
-For the problem encountered, the most effective and strategic approach needs choose encountered, the strategic, here, are in accordance with the cheaper of and the most perfect result.
-There are a couple of methods to acquire in touch with second language well, e.g. by keeping in touch with native speaking going to the countries where English is the mother-tongue, or unline the models of learning English available on books, compact disks, as cassettes.
-Inviting native speakers and going to where native speakers lives, of course, spend much money, and models of learning English through electronic devices, now and then, still need updating,
+Learning English as second language is not an easy things for such Indonesian students.
+In fact, they have been studying English since they were in Junior High School, or even Elementary school up to University, but they have got less satisfactory result.
+For the problems encountered, the most effective and strategic approach needs choosing.
+Effective and strategic, here, are in accordance with the cheapest cost and the most perfect result.
+There are a couple of methods to acquire second language well, e.g. by keeping in touch with native speakers, going to the countries where English is the mother-tongue, or utilizing the models of learning English available on books, compact disks, and cassettes.
+Inviting native speakers and going to where native speaker lives, of course, spend much money, and models of learning English through electronic devices, now and then, still need updating.

-The core topic of this research is inspired by the ineffective implementation of using native speaker as a model of learning Englishin our English Education Department of Teacher Training and Education Faculty Muria Kudus University.
+The core topic of this research is inspired by the ineffective implementation of using native speaker as a model of learning English in our English Education Department of Teacher Training and Education Faculty Muria Kudus University.
 We have spent much money to invite native speaker to be a model and a counterpart of learning English.
-Ye, the program did not run smoothly, particularly because of the expensive cost for inviting native speaker, and our students are less responsive practice their English language skills utilizing the native speaker.
+Yet, the program did not run smoothly, particularly because of the expensive cost for inviting native speaker, and our students are less responsive to practice their English language skills utilizing the native speaker.
 Some students do not feel confident to start interacting with the native speaker because of their poor English; even though they have been motivated and expensively facilitated.
-As a matter of fact, we are doing a new effortby building self-access room (SAR) facilitated by cable TV.
+As a matter of fact, we are doing a new effort by building self-access room (SAR) facilitated by cable TV.